The group identification problem for $p$-groups of small order: Introduction

+We combined the ideas behind (strong) sibling tuples with the ideas of group identification for the groups of order dividing $256$ and obtain a new group identification algorithm for the groups of order $512$.
+Its implementation is available in the IdPGroup package \cite{IdPGroup} of GAP \cite{Gap}.

 This paper is structured as follows.
-Section \ref{invs} introduces the notions of siblings and twins, exhibits a first investigation of these and algorithms to evaluate them.
-Section \ref{2groups} evaluates the siblings and twins of order dividing $2^9$; the list of $56$ twin-pairs of order $2^9$ is exhibited in the Appendix \ref{app}.
-Section \ref{idgroup} introduces a group-id algorithm for groups of order $2^9$ and Section \ref{quest} lists a few open problems and questions related to twins and siblings.
+Section \ref{invs} introduces our invariants and evaluates them for $p$-groups of small order.
+Section \ref{2groups} describes the groups of order dividing $2^9$ that are not distinguishable by these invariants.
+Section \ref{idgroup} introduces the algorithm to solve the group identification problem for groups of order $512$.
+Section \ref{quest} lists open problems.